March 5, 2024

 Round and round

 I joined Apple as part of a full-time program called the Siri Rotational Program (now the AI/ML Rotational Program, at time of writing) several months after graduating college.
 It was an 18-month stint comprised of six 3-month rotations, designed for new grads to explore their interests and gain familiarity with different teams and technologies within the AI/ML org.
 Engineering and project managers submitted project proposals each quarter to a tag in Radar (Apple’s internal issue tracking software), from which the rotatoes” ranked their preferences.
-Conflicts in project choice were sorted out by hand behind the scenes by Mark, the bearded father figure who was burdened with managing the multiplying tubers of his brainchild.
+Conflicts in project choice were sorted out by hand behind the scenes by Mark, the bearded father figure burdened with managing the tubers of his brainchild.
 At the end of 18 months, engineers generally had wide latitude to join one of their previous host teams as a non-rotating engineer.

 By a stroke of bureaucratic luck, because I had joined the rotation program between cohorts, I was lumped in with other rotation engineers who started later than I did, giving me a seventh rotation.
 At the same time, political struggles at a level of existence I was not privy to moved Special Projects Group into the AI/ML org under John Giannandrea.
 Thus opened a brief window of time where SPG managers could submit rotation project proposals!
 This caused quite a stir among rotatoes.
 For balance, the number of rotation engineers allocated to SPG that quarter was limited to 3, and due to seniority, I had first choice under the same rationale as with other tiebreaks for contested rotation projects—that graduating rotatoes would benefit from maximum flexibility and information before having to choose their forever home.
 This window of opportunity would close shortly thereafter when SPG stopped submitting projects to the rotation program, and was reorg’d out of AI/ML a few months later.